UTXOnly/httpcheck_test_login/README.md

 ## Contributing

 If you find any issues with the application or if you would like to suggest new features, please open an issue or submit a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/<your-username>/<repo-name>/blob/master/LICENSE) file for more details.